Implementing a unified solver for nonlinearly constrained optimization: Uno: a unified solver for nonlinearly constrained optimization

 \subsubsection{Termination criteria}

 In practice, we cannot hope to drive the error in the first-order conditions to zero: optimization algorithms may terminate at locally infeasible points or at points that fail to satisfy constraint qualifications.
 We therefore check for termination, rather than for optimality.
-Uno terminates at the primal-dual iterate $(x^*, \constraintmultipliers^*, \boundmultipliers^*, \rho^*)$ if \begin{itemize} \item sufficient first-order optimality conditions are approximately satisfied: \begin{itemize} \item a \textbf{feasible KKT point} (CQ holds) if it satisfies Equations~\ref{eq:stationarity}, \ref{eq:primal-feasibility}, \ref{eq:dual-feasibility}, and \ref{eq:complementarity} with $\rho^* > 0$; \item a \textbf{feasible FJ point} (CQ does not hold) if it satisfies Equations~\ref{eq:stationarity}, \ref{eq:primal-feasibility}, \ref{eq:dual-feasibility}, and \ref{eq:complementarity} with $\rho^* = 0$; \item an \textbf{infeasible stationary point} (a minimum of the constraint violation) if it satisfies Equations~\ref{eq:stationarity} and \ref{eq:dual-feasibility} with $\rho = 0$, no primal feasibility $c(x^*) > 0$ and a complementarity condition on the violated constraints that depends on the norm used in the feasibility problem; \end{itemize} \item primal feasibility is approximately satisfied and the trust-region radius is close to machine epsilon.
-This is an indication that the problem is poorly scaled or non-differentiable; \item the first-order optimality conditions cannot be satisfied for the user-defined tolerance $\varepsilon$ but are satisfied for a looser tolerance (e.g., $100 \varepsilon$) for a certain number of consecutive iterations (e.g., 15). \end{itemize}
+Uno terminates at the primal-dual iterate $(x^*, \constraintmultipliers^*, \boundmultipliers^*, \pi^*)$ if \begin{itemize} \item sufficient first-order optimality conditions are approximately satisfied: \begin{itemize} \item a \textbf{feasible KKT point} (CQ holds) if it satisfies \eqref{eq:stationarity}, \eqref{eq:primal-feasibility}, \eqref{eq:dual-feasibility}, and \eqref{eq:complementarity} with $\pi^* > 0$; \item a \textbf{feasible FJ point} (CQ does not hold) if it satisfies \eqref{eq:stationarity}, \eqref{eq:primal-feasibility}, \eqref{eq:dual-feasibility}, and \eqref{eq:complementarity} with $\pi^* = 0$; \item an \textbf{infeasible stationary point} (a minimum of the constraint violation) if it satisfies \eqref{eq:stationarity} and \eqref{eq:dual-feasibility} with $\pi^* = 0$, no primal feasibility $c(x^*) > 0$ and a complementarity condition on the violated constraints that depends on the norm used in the feasibility problem; \end{itemize} \item primal feasibility is approximately satisfied and the trust-region radius is close to machine epsilon.
+This may occur when the problem is non-differentiable, when the gradients are erroneous, or when second-order derivatives are not used, as is the case in Sequential Linear Programming (SLP) methods; \item the first-order optimality conditions cannot be satisfied for the user-defined tolerance $\varepsilon$ but are satisfied for a looser tolerance (e.g., $100 \varepsilon$) for a certain number of consecutive iterations (e.g., 15). \end{itemize}